vsumup-vs/pain-db/README.md

-# Pain Management Database API
+# ClinMetrics Pro - Clinical Metrics Management Platform

-A comprehensive REST API for pain management healthcare applications, built with Node.js, Express, and Prisma ORM.
+A comprehensive REST API for clinical metrics and healthcare management applications, built with Node.js, Express, and Prisma ORM.

 ## 🏥 Overview

-This API provides a complete backend solution for pain management clinics, enabling:
+ClinMetrics Pro provides a complete backend solution for healthcare clinics, enabling:
 - Patient enrollment and management
 - Clinician profiles and specializations
-- Pain observation tracking and analytics
+- Clinical observation tracking and analytics
 - Alert system for critical conditions
 - Comprehensive reporting and statistics